PMs & Metrics: North Star Metrics

 For example, say that you’re a product manager for Salesforce, which sells B2B products.
 If you’re in charge of some functionality for their CRM (customer relationship management software), you would ideally like to measure revenue.

 But, you’ve noticed that the customers who typically renew their contracts are the ones who have the most active users on your product.
 Or, you might notice that customers with more records in your product are more likely to buy other features as well.

 Now you have two potential leading indicators to use.
-You can use the number of active users, or you can use the number of records.
-Both can be measured in real time without needing to wait for a renewal contract to be signed.
+You can use the number of active users, or you can use the of records.
+Both can be measured in real-time without needing to wait for a renewal contract to be signed.
 Say you decide to use “number of active users” as the north star metric for your product.

-And, you can see in real time whether the number of active users suddenly drops.
-Say, for example, that there’s an outage on the Salesforce platform, which means that no one has been active in the last day.
+And, you can see in real-time whether the of active users suddenly drops.
+Say, for example, that there’s an outage on the Salesforce platform, which means that no one has been active on the last day.

 North star metrics are actionable because they trigger an immediate investigation - why don’t we have any active users?
 And how can we get that fixed as quickly as possible?